Home > Your Guide to European Travel Costs in 2025

 Traveling to Europe, like anywhere, comes with its costs.
 And understanding them is very important before you begin planning the ins and outs of your trip.

-This article will tell you everything you need to know about travel expenses to Europe, including everything from Schengen visa fees to travel insurance.
+This article will tell you everything you need to know about travel expenses to Europe, including everything from visa fees to Schengen travel insurance.

 To travel to a country in the Schengen area, most non-European travelers need a Schengen visa.
 That said, not everyone does.

 As of June 2024, the standard fee for a Schengen visa is €90 for adults.
 For children between 6 and 12 years old, the fee is €45, and children under 6 can apply for a visa for free.
+Making sure that you pay the applicable fee is one of the (several) Schengen visa requirements.

 Keep in mind that these fees can vary depending on different factors and any agreements between your country and the EU, as well as the exact visa that you’re applying for.
-Because of this, it’s always important to check directly with the embassy of the country you’re traveling to.

 Since currency exchange rates vary and change regularly, the cost of a Schengen visa in USD changes too.
 That’s why it's a good idea to check the current exchange rates before applying to make sure you have an accurate idea of the price in your local currency.
 Visa application centers may also charge additional service fees, so keep that in mind.